 It is a truth universally acknowledged that Hanukkah’s profile has grown over the years due to its proximity to Christmas.
-It’s also true that because of this nearness, it is the Jewish holiday the most Christians are familiar with.
-And yet, while Jews are said to control the entertainment industry, we’ve made our greatest festive contributions to popular culture with Yuletide offerings (Irving Berlin’s “White Christmas,” Barbra Streisand’s “A Christmas Album,” “Mr. Magoo’s Christmas Carol.”)
+It’s also true that because of this nearness, it is the Jewish holiday most Christians are familiar with.
+And yet, while Jews are said to control the entertainment industry, we’ve made our greatest festive contributions to popular culture with Yuletide offerings (Irving Berlin’s White Christmas, Barbra Streisand’s A Christmas Album, Mr. Magoo’s Christmas Carol, etc.)

-The White House recognizes the holiday (celebrating it early, and often before sundown) and, in the current regime, in defiance of CDC guidelines.
-The Orwellian Elf on the Shelf met his match in the Kafkaesque Mensch on a Bench, who has recently been by a tallit-wearing “Snow Mensch.”
+The White House recognizes the holiday (celebrating it early, and often before sundown).
+The Orwellian Elf on the Shelf met his match in the Kafkaesque “Mensch on a Bench” and his growing coterie of companions.
 There are Hanukkah bushes, Hanukkah ornaments and ugly Hanukkah sweaters.
 There is now a lamentable cottage industry for RBG hanukkiahs.
 We appear to be in a Hanukkah boom.
 It’s only right that we match this uptick with our consumption of TV.

-Here is a rundown of the most significant cultural artifacts commemorating our little zealously-armed resistance to Hellenic assimilation in 165 BCE.
+Here is a rundown of the most significant cultural artifacts commemorating our little zealously armed resistance to Hellenic assimilation in 165 B.C.E.

-While not strictly a Hanukkah episode, this entry addresses a vital part of the Jewish-American experience: Feeling left out, or even embarrassed, come the holiday season.
+While not strictly a Hanukkah episode, this entry addresses a vital part of the Jewish-American experience: feeling left out, or even embarrassed, come the holiday season.

-But when Lloyd learns that the holiday’s 3,000-year-old miracle is about a time when his ancestors subsisted on briny pulp-gourd cakes until a rocket of new provisions arrived six days later, he’s disappointed.
-Dreading the reaction of his peers, Lloyd zazzes up the narrative by making Theerlap an epic story of battle and lava monsters complete with delicious candy and its own hip-hop track, The Freshy Phat Theerlap Rap.”
+But when Lloyd learns that the holiday’s 3,000-year-old miracle is about a time when his ancestors subsisted on briny pulp-gourd cakes until a rocket of new provisions arrived six days later, he’s disappointed that it’s a boring tale about the supply chain.
+Dreading the reaction of his peers, Lloyd jazzes up the narrative by making Theerlap an epic story of battle and lava monsters complete with delicious candy and its own hip-hop track, The Freshy Phat Theerlap Rap.
 Everyone loves Lloyd’s version of the holiday.
 All except for his Grandpa Leo, who calls Lloyd’s Theerlap pageant a “festival of lies.”

 In the end, Lloyd learns that Theerlap’s act of remembrance is plenty special without all the embellishments.
 “Theerlap ain’t about excitement,” Grandpa Leo tells him.
 “It’s about you and showing your respect for everyone who made you possible.”

-Friends, “The One with the Holiday Armadillo” (2000)
+‘Friends: The One with the Holiday Armadillo’ (2000)

 With his son, Ben, home for the holidays, divorced dad Ross hopes to teach the tot about Hanukkah.
 Ben prefers the Christmas traditions of his mothers, and is less than thrilled at the prospect of a Yuletide without Santa.
 Ross attempts to save the day by dressing up as Saint Nick, but is unable to rent the trademark red suit.
-The result: The Holiday Armadillo, who serves as Hanukkah’s brand ambassador to Ben, who quickly loses interest when Chandler shows up dressed as Kris Kringle.
+The result: the Holiday Armadillo, who serves as Hanukkah’s brand ambassador to Ben, who quickly loses interest when Chandler shows up dressed as Kris Kringle.
 Then, Joey shows up as Superman, confusing everyone.

-The Nanny, “The Hanukkah Story” (1998)
+‘The Nanny: The Hanukkah Story’ (1998)

 The only Hanukkah special to feature Ray Charles, this episode finds Fran Fine frying up latkes for her first holiday as a member of the Sheffield family.
 But life made other plans.
 Fran’s new hubby (and former employer), Maxwell, heads out for business in Boston with his youngest, Gracie, leaving Fran to reminisce with her mom and grandma over Hanukkahs past.